 In user testing, participants would state that they felt this layered effect was beneficial to their visualization and learning.

 A built-in screen reader function was created to allow users to tap on text and have it read out to them.
-This feature is currently not functioning as it causes performance issues, but we are working with ZapWorks support to address it.
+This feature is currently not functioning as it causes performance issues, but we plan to implement this in the upcoming redesign in Unity (more on the redesign later!).

 Users who are blind or partially sighted may experience difficulties seeing the pathways, even if color contrast is effective.
-Therefore, on the pathway information pages we made sure that the text is as descriptive as possible in terms of helping visualize the locations of each pathway branch and how they connect to the facial structures.
+Therefore, on the pathway information pages we included descriptive text in terms of helping visualize the locations of each pathway branch and how they connect to the facial structures.

-Two user testing sessions have been completed so far, all with people of the tool's target audience (Communicative Sciences & Disorders students).
-The first session included two participants testing simultaneously, while the second session featured a lone participant.
-Both sessions included a brief pre-test interview, observed user testing, and a post-test interview.
+Two user testing sessions have been completed so far with Communicative Sciences & Disorders students.
+One test was done with a group, the other with an individual.
+Both sessions included a pre-test interview, observed user testing, and a post-test interview.

 All three participants thought the tool was straightforward to use and beneficial as a study tool.
-They stated that they liked CN Vision's interactive nature, the coloring of the pathway branches, the "fun" aspect provided by the gamification and homunculus character, and the layering effect.
+They liked the interactivity, the pathway coloring, the "fun" provided by gamification and the homunculus, and the layering effect.

-Challenges participants mentioned included the dual-device requirement, maintaining hand position for an extended period of time while exploring the pathways, and slight confusion about several navigational elements (specifically, noticing that there are two Info buttons on the page for pathways IX and X, and hesitation locating the homunculus informational page).
+Challenges included the dual-device requirement, maintaining hand position for an extended period of time while exploring the pathways, and slight confusion about several navigational elements (such as the two Info buttons for pathways IX and X and hesitation locating the homunculus informational page).

 Based on this feedback, the following changes have been made or proposed:

-Change the headings for the branches on the pathway information pages to match the color in the pathway visualization (rather than all headings being dark gray).
+Change the color of the headings for the branches on the pathway information pages to match the color in the pathway visualization (rather than all headings being dark gray).

-Create printouts of the target image that students can use in lieu of a second device.
+Create printouts of the target image that students can use to avoid the need for a second device.

-Add further learning content, for example the option to display symptoms of pathway damage.
+Add more learning content, such as symptoms of pathway damage.

 To see a demonstration highlighting the features of CN Vision, watch the short video below!